Alluris/alluris-tools/README.md

 $ brew install libusb
 ```

-Now, you can compile the driver in src-dir
+Now you can compile the driver in src-dir
 ```
 $ make -f Makefile.mac
 ```